Goals and Objectives

 Obstetrics and Gynecology

-Lunch time teaching conferences are held nearly everyday of the week, including weekly Resident didactic lectures covering topics from different specialties and Family Medicine, Resident Journal Club and Tumor Board.
-Grand Rounds and Quality Management meetings occur monthly.
-Residents fully participate in the Quality Management meeting and case discussion.
+Lunch time teaching conferences are held nearly every day of the week, including weekly Resident didactic lectures covering topics from different specialties and Family Medicine, Resident Journal Club, Morning Report, and Board Review.
+Grand Rounds occur monthly with a wide range of topics arranged by the hospital CME department.
+Quality Improvement meetings occur quarterly with residents fully participating in the meetings and case discussions.

-In the Family Practice Center we hold 5 separate specialty clinics which provide intensive teaching in the areas of Dermatology, Orthopedics, Minor Surgery, Pediatrics, Behavorial Medicine and Joint and Soft Tissue Injection.
-These concentrated, higher volume clinics allow residents to learn from a large number of patients with direct instruction from a specialist.
-We have found this model to be enjoyable and profitable for all participants.
-A similar Resident Counseling Clinic is held in the Dept. of Mental Health.
+In the Family Practice Center, we hold five separate specialty clinics which provide intensive teaching in the areas of Dermatology, Orthopedics, Minor Surgery, Pediatrics, Behavorial Medicine and Joint and Soft Tissue Injections.
+These concentrated, higher volume clinics allow residents to learn from many patients with direct instruction from specialists.
+We have found this model to be enjoyable and fulfilling for all participants.
+A similar Resident Counseling Clinic is held in the Department of Behavioral Medicine.

-In addition, many residents enhance their knowledge and experience by moonlighting in one of several departments (Urgent Care, Family Practice After-hours, OB/GYN, Internal medicine, Pediatrics, and subspecialties.)
+In addition, many residents enhance their knowledge and experience by moonlighting in either the Urgent Care department or the Family Medicine After-Hours Clinic.